 - Small and perfectly formed.
 Opting for a single serve egg such as a creme egg or a baby gold bunny, or even an egg cup sized portion of mini truffle eggs is a great way to ensure that you don’t go overboard with your Easter treats.

 - Don’t graze on chocolate all day.
-Break off a small chunk and then put it away for another day – Easter eggs don’t all have to be eaten on Easter Sunday!
+Easter eggs don’t all have to be eaten on Easter Sunday – break off a small chunk and then put it away for another day!

 - Take time to savour the taste of chocolate.
-Chocolate melts at body temperature, so you can make a small piece go a long way by letting it slowly melt in your mouth – savouring the taste, flavour, texture and mouth feel.
+Chocolate melts at body temperature, so you can make a small piece go a long way by letting it slowly melt in your mouth – savouring the taste, flavour, texture and mouth feel (also known as mindful eating!).
 This will allow you to prolong the pleasure of sweetness while keeping the consumed amount in moderation.

 Heart happy hot cross buns